What Is Meditation and How to Do It – In Simple Terms

 When it comes to meditation, there is no destination to reach.

-Your job is to be aware of your mind activity as much as possible and your attentiveness will naturally slow down the thought stream.
+Your job is to be aware of your mind activities as much as possible and your attentiveness will naturally slow down the thought stream.

 Before meditating don’t keep your stomach full, but also ensure that you are not hungry or thirsty.